-Registration Committee Approved by Council: December 1, 2011 Amended: September 20, 2013, December 4, 2015
+Policy P-053 Registration Committee Approved by Council: December 1, 2011 Amended: September 20, 2013, December 4, 2015, November 25, 2021 (came into effect February 25, 2022)

-Note to readers: In the event of any inconsistency between this document and the legislation that affects chiropractic practice, the legislation governs.
+Note to Readers: In the event of any inconsistency between this document and the legislation that affects chiropractic practice, the legislation governs.

-To clarify what is required of a member in order to return to the General Class of Certificate of Registration after being in the Inactive or Retired Class of Certificate of Registration.
+To clarify what is required of a member in order to return to the General Class of Certificate of Registration after being in an Inactive or Retired Class of Certificate of Registration.

-Under Ontario Regulation 137/11, the following are the prescribed classes of certificates of registration available to members of CCO:
+Under Ontario Regulation 137/11, the following are the prescribed classes of certificates of registration available to members of CCO.